cloudsmith-io/cloudsmith-api/bindings/java/src/docs/PackagesApi.md

 <a name="packagesUploadCran"></a>
 # **packagesUploadCran**
-> ModelPackage packagesUploadCran(owner, repo, data)
+> AlpinePackageUpload packagesUploadCran(owner, repo, data)

 Create a new CRAN package